Immanuel-C/RunGameEngine/README.md

 **Features:**

-- Texture Rendering with opengl
+- Texture Rendering with OpenGL
-- Cameras (Unfinished) with opengl
+- Cameras (Unfinished) with OpenGL
-- Input with glfw
+- Input with GLFW
-- Windowing System with glfw
+- Windowing System with GLFW
-- Audio with irrklang
+- Audio with IrrKlang

 If you find any bugs please report them using the issue tab